 During the month of Elul we take stock of ourselves spiritually and socially.
 Have we offended anyone?
-If so we should make amends and ask for forgiveness.
+If so, we should make every reasonable effort at making amends.
+We should sincerely ask for forgiveness, not just mutter the words due to our Elul traditions.
 Has anyone offended us?
-If so we should grant our forgiveness freely while considering our part in the situation and seeking forgiveness (whether they seek our forgiveness or not).
-Of course we should do this everyday, but during Elul we consider where we may have been lax in this.
-This preparation before the High Holy Days permits us to observe the various traditions with a clear mind.
-When our consciousness is clear and elevated we can be sure to receive forgiveness from HaShem.
+If so we should freely grant our forgiveness, while considering our part in the situation and seeking forgiveness for our involvement (whether the other party seeks our forgiveness or not).
+Of course we should do this everyday, but especially during Elul we consider where we may have been lax in this.
+Our preparations before the High Holy Days empowers us to observe the various traditions with a clear mind.
+When our consciousness is clear of negativity we are elevated and empowered to receive forgiveness and reconciliation from HaShem.

 What's different about Elul?

-This enhanced awareness of both our relationship with HaShem and with others makes Elul a special time.
-We ponder: is there anything negative between me and the Eternal One?
+Our enhanced awareness of both our relationship with HaShem and with others makes Elul a very special time.
+As His Voice penetrates our consciousnes we ponder: Is there anything negative between me and the Eternal One?
 Between me and my family members?
 My friends?
 My neighbors?
-Am I doing everything I could be to help in the work of Tikkun Olam (i.e. repairing this broken world)?
+Am I doing everything I can to help in the work of Tikkun Olam (i.e. repairing this broken world)?
 Am I actively blessing others?
-Israel? the country in which I dwell?
-The world?
-What am I doing with my precious time?
+Blessing Israel?
+Blessing the country in which I dwell to stand with Israel and for righteousness?
+What am I doing to bless and repair my world (tikun olam)?
+What am I doing with hte precious time HaShem is affording me?

-The Chofetz Chaim teaches us how important forgiveness is:Our Sages state: "Jerusalem was destroyed only because its inhabitants limited their decisions to the [letter of the] law of Torah" (Bava Metzia 30b).
+The Chofetz Chaim teaches us how important forgiveness and the unity of people is:Our Sages state: "Jerusalem was destroyed only because its inhabitants limited their decisions to the [letter of the] law of Torah" (Bava Metzia 30b).
 This seems difficult, for Scripture records many sins of which that generation was guilty.

 Our discussion sheds light on the matter.
 Had the people overlooked the wrong caused them, then HaShem would have forgiven them as well.
 However, they were absolutely unrelenting toward each other, demanding from one another whatever they could possibly extract according to the law -- and Heaven judged them accordingly

-As Elul draws to a close with its final Shabbat, we begin reciting selichot or special prayers for forgiveness until Yom Kippur (except on Shabbat when we transcend this world for the Olam Haba).
-Each day we pray and ask HaShem to forgive us and to grant us His mercy and pardon.
-As part of this redemptive process we recite the Thirteen attributes of the Holy One.
+As Elul draws to a close we begin reciting selichot or special prayers for forgiveness until Yom Kippur (except on Shabbat when we transcend this world for the Olam Haba).
+Each day we pray and ask HaShem to forgive us and to grant us His undeserved mercy and pardon as we forgive others.
+As part of this redemptive process we recite:

 - Tekiah: This is a single, solid blast lasting between five and ten seconds.